mnjm/mnjm.github.io/content/about/index.md

 date: 2024-02-19T12:16:43+05:30
 ---

 I'm a **Software Engineer** based in Bengaluru, India, specializing in **Computer Vision and Deep Learning**.
-My interests extend to AI, Sensor Fusion, Motion Capturing, FOSS, Linux, and Cloud Hosting.
+My interests extend to AI, Sensor Fusion, Motion Capturing, FOSS, Linux, and Cloud computing.

 ### **Work**
 I take pleasure in being a force multiplier in the teams I join, with core values of sharing, feedback and quick iterations.